mathewharrington/Go-Outside/readme.md

 ## Go Outside

-Adapted from and extending a uni project.
+Web application adapted from and extending a uni project.
 Solves no real world problem.
 Displays images of a given city in current weather conditions.
 More of a practice exercise than anything else.

 ## Go Outside Makes Use of: